nikulp97/ReadingList/README.md

 using the Google Books API to retrieve information on books depending on what we search for.
 At the time, we will only display 5 books from every search.
 The books will be numbered from 1 to 5.
 If the user is interested they will add the book to their reading list, by specifying the number book they want.
-Please look at different commands we will use for our application down below!
+Please look at command we will use to start the application and use test cases.

-1. Search for books ---> `node index.js search <word>`
+1. Start application ---> `node index.js`
-2. Add book to the Reading List ---> `node index.js save <number>`
-3. View your Reading List ---> `node index.js view`
+2. Running test cases ---> `npm test`

 # Technologies/Libraries used